New Era Party: Ideology

 The New Era Party had strong populist leanings and derived most of its appeal from positioning itself as the main anti-corruption force in Latvian politics.
 New Era supporters characterized most of the other political parties as corrupt and controlled by oligarchs.
 As a result, New Era had very strained relations with most of the other political parties, which made a considerable effort to leave New Era in opposition whenever possible.

 On ethnic issues, New Era tended to be somewhat nationalist.
 Its economic positions were uncertain and have changed over time.
 Its original platform in 2002 included radical free-market reforms in health care and education, such as replacing government-funded higher education by student loans.

+Because of its primary focus being on non-ideological matters, New Era has been classified as a 'valence populist' party.